 Types of vibratory finishing equipment

 - VB(A) vibratory finishing machine: Used in high polishing processes.

 - VB(B) vibratory finishing machine: Simplest machine construction and economical to use with the bowl straight-wall design.

-- VBS(B) vibratory finishing machine: Suitable for finishing thousands of smaller parts with a deck outlet that separates batch-processed finished parts into the next equipment in an automated industry.
+- VBS(B) vibratory finishing machine: Suitable for finishing thousands of smaller parts with a deck outlet that separates batch-processed finished pieces into the next equipment in the automated industry.

 - VBS(A) vibratory finishing machine: The bowl has a curved-wall design that provides shorter processing time and better performance than straight-wall design.

 - Vibratory dryer: This is used along with vibratory finishing machine where workpieces fall directly into the dryer.

 When you purchase equipment, it recommended considering not only suits your needs but also from someone who meets all statutory industry standards.

 It would be best if you looked out for these usual customization options:

 - Use soundproof cover to reduce noise in vibratory production